suwonyoo/ETHContractAddressextractor/README.md

 - [Opensea Seaport] : Finding *0xfb0f3ee1* and parsing
 - update startblock

+# How To use
+- You should get Etherscan API via Etherscan.io

 ## TODO
 - somewhat unstable with a try-exception statement through indexError.